castillohair/paper-5utr-design/README.md

 All standard packages can be installed with `pip` or `conda`.
 For `isolearn`, `Fast SeqProp`, and `DEN`, follow the instructions in the respective repos.

 ## Usage
-Most of the code is in Jupyter notebooks, each of which performs a specific analysis or design task.
+Most of the analysis code is in Jupyter notebooks, each of which can be opened and run to reproduce a specific analysis or design task.